Dan O'Neill (Gaelic footballer)

-Daniel O'Neill (1933 - 8 January 2015) was an Irish Gaelic footballer.
+Daniel O'Neill (1933 – 8 January 2015) was an Irish Gaelic footballer.
 His league and championship career at senior level with the Mayo and Louth county teams lasted a decade from 1953 until 1963.

 Born in Castlebar, County Mayo, O'Neill first played competitive Gaelic football with the Castlebar Mitchels club.
 He was just eighteen-years-old when he won the first of four successive county senior championship medals in 1951.
+O'Neill first appeared on the inter-county scene as a member of the Mayo junior team.
+He won a Connacht medal in that grade in 1953, before making his senior debut during the 1953–54 league.
+O'Neill won a Connacht and National League medals with the team, however a dispute with the County Board over expenses saw him walk away from the side in 1956.

-O'Neill later played with several clubs in the Drogheda area of County Louth after moving there for work purposes.
-After rejoining the Castlebar Mitchels club in Mayo, he won a fifth county senior championship medal in 1963.
-O'Neill finished his club career with Fr.
+O'Neill played with several clubs in Drogheda, County Louth after moving there in 1954 to serve as a member of the Garda Síochána.
+After leaving the Mayo set-up, he was soon selected on the Louth senior team and won All-Ireland and Leinster medals in 1957, while playing club football with St Dominic's.
+In 1959, he joined south-side Drogheda club Naomh Mhuire and played in the 1961 Louth Senior Football Championship final, losing to Newtown Blues.

+His last appearance for Louth came in a 1962 Leinster Championship defeat to Dublin.
+He subsequently returned to Mayo and played his final game for the county side in 1963.
+That same year he won a fifth county SFC medal after rejoining Castlebar Mitchels.
+By then he had resigned from the Garda Siochana to join Calor Gas as Area Manager.
+He would later work in management positions with Ireland West Tourism.
+O'Neill ended his club career with Fr.
 Griffins in Galway.

-O'Neill first appeared on the inter-county scene as a member of the Mayo junior team.
-He won a Connacht medal in that grade in 1953, before making his senior debut during the 1953-54 league.
-O'Neill won a Connacht and National League medals with the team, however, a dispute with the Mayo County Board over expenses saw him walk away from the Mayo team in 1956.
-Shortly after this he joined the Louth senior team and won a set of All-Ireland and Leinster medals in 1957.
-After several years playing for Louth, O'Neill returned to Mayo and played his final game for the team in 1963.
+In 2008, his autobiography 'Divided Loyalties' was released.